 It can be used as an essential oil in a diffuser to induce relaxation due to it’s relaxing woody aroma.
 A few drops can be used to assist peace, harmony, and meditation.

-This oil is also used as a massage oil.
+This oil can also function as a massage oil.
 It can be used as a calm air spray in the bedroom to assist with sleep.
-It is safe for topical use, and even consumption in capsules, medicine, and in water.
+Frankincense is safe for topical use, and even consumption in a capsule, medicine, and in water.

 Health Benefits of Frankincense Essential Oil